Charles Heathcote-Drummond-Willoughby: World War I

-On the outbreak of World War I, 6th London Bde was mobilised and Heathcote-Drummond-Willoughby was appointed Temporary Brigadier-General.
-In October 1914, 2nd London Division was selected for service on the Western Front and progressive training was carried out through the winter.
+On the outbreak of World War I, 6th London Bde was mobilised and Heathcote-Drummond-Willoughby was appointed as a temporary brigadier general.
+In October the 2nd London Division was selected for service on the Western Front and progressive training was carried out through the winter.
 The division embarked for France in March 1915, concentrating round Béthune.
 In May the division (already known in France simply as 'The London Division' to distinguish it from the Regular Army 2nd Division) took its place in the line and was designated 47th (1/2nd London) Division, with the brigades numbered consecutively: 6th London became 142nd (1/6th London) Brigade.

 Heathcote-Drummond-Willoughby's 142 Bde carried out the division's first offensive action, on 25 May during the Battle of Festubert.
 The leading battalions swept across the open ground and immediately captured the German front trenches with few losses, but were then caught by enfilading fire from German artillery and suffered heavy casualties, as did the supports sent up to consolidate the gains.

-Heathcote-Drummond-Willoughby went on sick leave on 10 June 1915, and did not return to 142 Brigade.> He was replaced on 14 August, but on 7 September he was appointed to command a new brigade, 120th, in 40th Division, forming at Aldershot.
+Heathcote-Drummond-Willoughby went on sick leave on 10 June 1915, and did not return to 142 Brigade.
+He was replaced on 14 August, but on 7 September he was appointed to command a new brigade, 120th, in 40th Division, forming at Aldershot.
 This was one of the last of the 'Kitchener Army' divisions to be formed, and the standard of height for infantry soldiers had been lowered in order to encourage volunteers: some of these so-called 'bantams' were well-knit, hardy men, but many others, especially in 120th Bde, were under-developed and unfit.
 It was estimated that the four battalions in the brigade would provide enough fit men for only two serviceable battalions.
 To prevent the departure of the division to the Front being indefinitely postponed, the divisional commander asked for fresh units to be drafted in.
 Consequently, Heathcote-Drummond-Willoughby had to carry out a complete reorganisation of his command in February 1916.
 Divisional training was then intensified and the division was warned for overseas service in May 1916.

 40th Division disembarked in France in June 1916, and spent the whole war on the Western Front.
 Heathcote-Drummond-Willoughby's brigade was the first part of the division to see serious action, being engaged in the Battle of the Ancre (the last phase of the Battle of the Somme, 14–18 November 1916), detached under the command of 31st Division.